backdrop-contrib/getlocations/README.txt

 if you have selected InfoBubble or InfoWindow in the Marker action dropdown you will see a checkbox 'Replace default content' which when checked will provide a list of available fields to use instead of the default content.

+Geofield and Geolocation support
+Getlocations provides some default Views to work with the Geofield and Geolocation modules but if you want maps you will have to do some tweaking.

+Geofield:
+In the Getlocations view, add a block and in 'Fields' add Content: Location (or whatever you called it), Select Formatter: Latitude only
+Select Data options: Use full geometry
+Select Format: decimal degrees
+Under 'More' give it an Administrative title of 'latitude'

+Repeat for longitude

+Then add Content: Type
+You should now have the following in Fields:
+Content: Title
+Content: Nid (make sure this has 'Rewrite the output of this field' and 'Output this field as a link' switched off) latitude longitude
+Content: Type

+They should be in that order.
+exclude all from display except Content: Nid

+Then add to Filter criteria
+Content: Type and select the content type(s) you want

+Under Format: select Getlocations and set up the map Edit the Block title to whatever suits you
+Save the view, enable the block and test.

+You can do much the same in 'Getlocations links' View

+Geolocation:
+In the Getlocations view, add a block and in 'Fields' add Content: Location (or whatever you called it), Select Formatter: Latitude text-based formatter
+Under 'More' give it an Administrative title of 'latitude'

+Repeat for longitude

+Then add Content: Type
+You should now have the following in Fields:
+Content: Title
+Content: Nid (make sure this has 'Rewrite the output of this field' and 'Output this field as a link' switched off) latitude longitude
+Content: Type

+They should be in that order.
+exclude all from display except Content: Nid

+Then add to Filter criteria
+Content: Type and select the content type(s) you want

+Under Format: select Getlocations and set up the map Edit the Block title to whatever suits you
+Save the view, enable the block and test.

+You can do much the same in 'Getlocations links' View

+Addressfield support.
+If the Addressfield module is supplying an address in conjunction with Geofield or Geolocation the address will be used to populate the InfoWindow or InfoBubble.